EndPointCorp/end-point-blog/2020/02/10/a-primer-on-java.html.md

 One cannot create a List of int, but a List of Integer can be created without problems.
 Integer is a reference type, hence we can use it as a specification for generics.
 I consider this to be a drawback of the language.
 I think that conceptually one might say that primitives and references are all types.
 So, if we could define some ultimately generic type as something special that represents the ultimate generic, even more abstract than Object, with the convention that any primitive or Object is of this generic type, then we should be able to create lists or collections of int or double.

 I understand that this is not possible in the language, but I believe that this abstraction should be done under the hood.
-For example ArrayList<int> should be either inherently supported, or interpreted as ArrayList<Integer>.
+For example ArrayList&lt;int&gt; should be either inherently supported, or interpreted as ArrayList&lt;Integer&gt;.
 Of course, in order to establish this, some rules need to be implemented and tested thoroughly, but as a result we would be able to get rid of the unnecessary rule that primitive types cannot be referred to by generics.

 ###Summary